 After this first 2 steps the variable is ready.
 So we will write our first program: you should have already created a new project from the previous chapters, if not go back and read them.

-Visual studio already prepared for you many lines of code, at the moment you don't need to know what those lines do, the important part is that all the code we are going to write must be placed beetween the { } after static void Main(string[] args)
+Visual studio already prepared for you many lines of code, at the moment you don't need to know what those lines do, the important part is that all the code we are going to write must be placed between the { } after static void Main(string[] args)

 Our program will sum 2 integers and write the result, the code is this: